DiscontinuedUpdate: New Balance Fresh Foam Vongo v3

 The tread pattern mimics the midsole patterns.
 Individual hexagonal shapes, some indentions, some protrusions, have been stretched and collapsed to form a multidirectional, asymmetrical tread.
 They help in keeping the sole unit flexible and agreeable to the natural movements of the wearer’s foot.

 The midsole has the Fresh Foam, a patented cushioning technology created with EVA and molded with various convex and concave shapes.
 Used in the manufacturing of the midsole, the chemical properties of the EVA compound have been tweaked to produce a springy yet stable foam.
 Then, it’s molded into different shapes on various zones to alter its level of compression and resistance.
 The Fresh Foam ultimately serves as an agent for energy return and as a means to give the runner a comfortable ride.
+It is also added into the midsole of the NB Vongo v3.

 Included in the whole package is the molded sock liner found inside the shoe.
 It sits on top of the footbed, providing extra cushioning for the foot.
 This add-on’s molded distinction means that it follows the natural contours of the underfoot, so not only is it for cushioning, it also helps to enhance the comfort within the shoe.